 - Preheat the oven to 200F and roast the meat until it is 130 F at the center.
 On average this will take 4-5 hours.
 (My 8 pound roast with bones on took 5 hours.)

 - Remove the roast from the oven and tent with foil.
 Let it rest for 30-90 minutes depending on when you want to serve the meat.
 30 minutes is the most that is required for the roast to relax.
 The additional 60 minutes is simply to make the timing convenient if you wish.

 - Preheat your oven on to its highest temperature – about 500F.
 Remove the tin foil and place the roast back in the oven until it is well-browned and crisp, about 10 minutes.
 Carve and serve the meat immediately, no additional resting required.

-- Serve with salt and pepper, au jus, horseradish and mashed potatoes (of course!)
+- Serve with au jus, horseradish and mashed potatoes (of course!)

 MirlandrasKitchen.com is written to share great recipes.
 While we do our best to provide nutritional information as a general guideline, we are not registered dietitians and the values provided here should be considered estimates – not exact scientific data.